Membership | Foothold & Hikers Haven | Magaliesberg | JHC Committee | JHC Leaders

 The meeting venues for Sunday hikes have changed over the years from the Johannesburg Railway Station, The College of Education, Afriflora Nursery to its present main spot of Constantia Park (We occasionally meet at Fourways Mall, Game - but check the programme for the meeting spot).

 The club's activities include:

 - Back packing lasting between two and eight days;

 - Adventure Hiking; and

-- Club/slide show evening every last Thursday of the month.
+- Club/slide show evening every fourth Thursday of the month.

 The Johannesburg Hiking Club is in a sound financial position with the committee always on the look out to purchase access rights to property in the Magaliesberg.